home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 The integration uses `Device Name` to name its entities if the device has only one relay or no relays at all.

-The integration uses the following strategy to name its entities if the device has more than 1 relay:
+The integration uses the following strategy to name its entities if the device has more than one relay:

 - If `Device Name` or `Channel Name` is set in the device, the integration will use them to generate the entities' name.
 - If channel names are set, they will be used in the entity names.
 The device name will not be used.